dennism501/graphy-react-interview/README.md

   you want to be able to add annotations to, and it would work.
 You'd be able to only add annotations within the bounds of that element, and it would be self contain all of the annotations.
 * Does no collision testing currently (i.e. if an annotation is outside of the contents of the body, we should display it in a different way)
+* Does not handle long unbroken text very well (essentially just hides it)

 ### The Future/If I had more time